bolivier/bolivier.github.io/content/blog/posts/getting-started-clojure/index.md

 Clojure is meant to be evaluated in a REPL (Read Eval Print Loop), but you're not meant to type everything in at the prompt to get it working.
-You should set up your editor of choice to support `eval-last-sexp` in order to get the most out of this tutorial
+You should set up your editor of choice to support `eval-last-sexp` (or equivalent) in order to get the most out of this tutorial

 ### Installing the template